 - That's it!
 The first data set will be exported after midnight, following which new data will be added daily.

-After activating Daily Activity Stream (turning the toggle on), the page also displays the status of the export.
+After activating the Daily Activity Stream (turning the toggle on), the page also displays the status of the export.

 You can always disable the export in the options menu.
 If you disable the export and then enable it again, your S3 bucket remains the same, but you'll be given a new set of credentials.